-Dark night shots complete with car headlight beams in the mist are usually a sign that a horror story is on the cards.
-Particularly when they’re filmed in the local woods to save money.
-Most people can probably recognise the ‘unseen demon’ point of view camera from The Evil Dead moving through the foliage, after all these are all staple elements.
-So you’ll be surprised to hear that this isn’t really about any of that.
-Sure the ancient evil of the forest is going to awaken, as the opening narration suggests, but if anything this takes far more from The Crow – so you know how things are going to turn out.
+Spooky night shots complete with headlight beams in the mist are usually a sign that a horror story is on the cards.
+And when when the story is being filmed in the local woods to save money you can predict how things will play out.
+Most viewers will probably recognise the ‘unseen demon’ point of view from The Evil Dead films roaming through the foliage too.
+These are all staple elements by now after all.
+So you’ll be surprised to hear that this isn’t really about any sort of malevolent entity living in the shadows.
+It’s true that an ancient evil of the forest is going to awaken as the opening narration suggests, but if anything this takes far more from The Crow – so you know how things are going to turn out.

-The black and white make-up on the poster isn’t there by accident.
-Evangeline, or Eva to her friends, isn’t going to be having a very good day.
-After a tragedy in the family she moves away from home to study and stay at a college dorm.
-Just as the film itself has a kind of split personality she will soon be having an identity crisis of her own.
-But for the most part the opening is, dare I say it, likeable; even if those problems at home are lacking any real kind of depth or explanation.
-Sure the naïve new girl in town stuff feels like a soap opera much of the time, but the acting is fairly natural for this kind of thing.
+The black and white make-up prominently shown on the poster art isn’t there by accident.
+Evangeline, or Eva to her friends (Katerina Katelieva), isn’t going to be having a very good day.
+After a tragedy in the family she moves away from home to study and ends up staying at a college dorm.
+Just as this change of pace suggests that the film itself has a split personality she will soon be having an identity crisis of her own.
+But for the most part at least the opening is almost likeable, even if those problems at home are lacking any kind of real depth or explanation.
+Sure the naïve new girl in town material feels like a soap opera much of the time, but the acting is fairly natural for this kind of thing.
 Her room mates have enough charm to pull it off… although the dancing extras during the party they soon visit are less convincing.

 There’s plenty of drinking and puking, but at least these parts are competently done.
-However the less than scary sub-plots soon come calling, and none of them will help a hangover.

-As I mentioned, she has no luck at all and things quickly go sour after she turns down a friend’s family meatloaf to spend time alone.
-This town has a few rather bad eggs who all seem to be in the nearby vicinity, and the local fraternity house boys are just a part of it.
-Eva will have to contend with a run in with these violent rich kids as well as finding herself at the mercy of an unfriendly vagrant; and this is all before she bumps into a killer who’s been picking up hitchhiking girls.
-The story splinters off to spend far too much time with this guy who likes to work out in the nude and obsesses over his car paintwork when he’s not digging shallow graves.
-It’s an odd thing to show so much of when you know all of these contrived and unoriginal moments exist just to give her a motivation for revenge later on.
+However several less than scary sub-plots soon come calling, and none of them will help Eva’s hangover.
+Her luck soon turns bad and things quickly go sour after she turns down a friend’s family meatloaf to spend time alone.
+This town has a few rather bad eggs who all seem to be in the nearby vicinity, and the local fraternity house boys are unfortunately just one part of it.
+After suffering a run in with these violent rich kids she also finds herself at the mercy of an unfriendly vagrant; and this is all before she bumps into a serial killer who’s been picking up hitch-hiking girls.
+It’s almost like this is an exhausting check list of revenge movie plot points.

-This eventually comes in the form of an evil spirit shown living in what seems to be limbo, represented by a basement where Eva’s subconscious sits tied to a chair.
-It’s not a bad idea in itself but offers little of note besides a few interesting shots of this entity, with claws appearing from the darkness to give her a mood swing and a boost in strength at the opportune moment.
-The make-up and digital effects used to show her transformation are far less effective.
-They don’t explain any of this, or how it ties into the Christian teachings which seemed important to Evangeline’s home life earlier on.
+This eventually comes along in the form of an evil spirit shown living in what seems to be some sort of limbo.
+This place is represented by a creepy basement where Eva’s subconscious mind or her soul is tied to a chair.
+It’s not a bad idea in itself but offers little of note besides a few interesting shots of the entity, with claws appearing from the darkness to give her a nasty mood swing and a boost in strength at when the opportunity arises.
+The make-up and visual effects used to show her transformation on the other hand is far less effective.
+Bur regardless of how it’s depicted the script doesn’t explain any of this, or how it ties into the Christian teachings which seemed important to Evangeline’s home life earlier on.